anoop-rkt/Imaginify/README.md

 👉 **Responsive UI/UX**: A seamless experience across devices with a user-friendly interface

+👉 **CRUD Functionality**: Create , read , update and delete images using server actions

+👉 **Webhooks**: Synchronize and reference of user between Clerk User and database .
+Also synchronize and reference of transactions of user between Stripe payments and database

 and many more, including code architecture and reusability